MicrosoftDocs/azure-devops-yaml-schema/README.md

 Article sections that do not combine auto-generated content with editable content, like remarks, examples, and see also, can contain monikers within their `editable-content` tags.

 Contributions cannot be made to any article text that is outside of an `editable-content` tag.
 Pull requests that contain edits outside of an `editable-content` tag can't be merged and will be closed.
 Pull requests that contain new task articles can't be merged and will be closed.
-New task articles are created automatically when the Azure DevOps sprint containing the new task is deployed.

 To file issues with the tasks themselves, submit feedback to [the Azure Pipeline tasks open source repository](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks).

+## Creating documentation for a new task

+New task articles are created automatically when the Azure DevOps sprint containing the new task is deployed, including all task inputs, aliases, defaults, and allowed values.
+Once the task deploys and the article is generated, you can make a PR to add examples, remarks, and descriptions.
+If you have a readme.md file in the tasks repo for your new tasks, that content will be picked up as well.

 ## Contributing to the YAML schema content